PhanKhacLapQNU/SLM_FakeNews/README.md

 ---
 ## Abstract
-The rapid spread of fake news on digital platforms poses significant economic, political, and social risks, necessitating effective automated detection methods.
-Large language models (LLMs) have yielded appealing results in text classification tasks but face challenges due to computational costs, high latency, and substantial memory requirements.
-These hinder their deployment on edge devices or resource-constrained servers.
-This paper investigates the potential of small language models (SLMs) as lightweight yet effective alternatives for fake news detection.
-We evaluate state-of-the-art SLMs under both full and parameter-efficient fine-tuning (PEFT) strategies.
-Comprehensive experiments conducted on three benchmark datasets demonstrate that SLMs can obtain competitive performance with larger models while requiring substantially fewer trainable parameters, lower inference latency, and reduced hardware resources.
-Moreover, PEFT techniques further enhance adaptability and reduce computational cost without compromising accuracy.
-Our implementation is available in the following GitHub repository.

 ## Citation
 If you use this code or our results in your research, please cite our paper: